rakhimov/scram/doc/theory.rst

 expressed by a statistical distribution with some uncertainties, these uncertainties propagate to the total probability of the top event.
 This analysis is performed employing the Monte Carlo Method.
-The values of probabilities are sampled to calculated the distribution of the total probability.
+The values of probabilities are sampled to calculate the distribution of the total probability.